Tags

 The Victim

-With nothing to lose, I began to peel away the slick pads on the bottom of the mouse with my handy Leatherman Micra multi-tool (check price at Amazon) to find the screws holding the top and bottom together.
+With nothing to lose, I began to peel away the slick pads on the bottom of the mouse with my handy Leatherman Micra multi-tool to find the screws holding the top and bottom together.
 This was the gateway to seeing what ailed my laser-guided assistant.

 The Fix